powersync-ja/powersync-supabase-flutter-trello-demo/README.md

 1. discussion of transaction example?
 1. discussion on IDs?

+### Changes from original Trello clone app

+TODO: decide if we want to discuss this in the tutorial.

+- Updated data model so that all `id` fields are Strings, and using UUIDs (it was auto-increment integer fields in the original app)
+- Updated data model so that all entities refers to the `workspaceId` of workspace in which it was created (this facilitates the sync rules)

+## Next Steps

+Below is a list of things that we still want to do to enhance the functionality and experience of this app.

+* Update Workspace + Board edit views to use actual data and update the entity
+* Fix Members functionality (at least Workspace members invite/edit) to actually work
+* Get Comments & Checklists working properly
+* Allow user to import existing workspaces/board/etc from e.g. Trello (either via API or exported json)
+* Enhancing UX of app (there are many irritating issues and things not working yet in the original app, like keeping the order of the lists in a board)
+* Update of password or email
+* Enhance state management - e.g. let `TrelloProvider` listen to streams, and notify changes, to simplify views
+* Get the attachments to actually work (using Supabase files upload/download)

 ## Feedback

 - Feel free to send feedback .
 Feature requests are always welcome.
 If there's anything you'd like to chat about, please don't hesitate to [reach out to us](https://docs.powersync.co/resources/contact-us).

 ## Acknowledgements